 Wrongful death is defined as an unexpected death resulting from a negligent action taken by another person or entity.
 The death must result from the injuries received in the event and do not have to occur instantly.

 There are two differences between a wrongful death claim and a personal injury claim.
 The first and most significant is who is filing the case.
 In a wrongful death lawsuit, the estate is suing for damages on behalf of the deceased.
-In a personal injury lawsuit, the injured party sues on behalf of themselves.
+In a personal injury lawsuit, the injured party sues on their behalf of themselves.

 The second difference is compensation for pain and suffering.
-Wrongful death lawsuits do not allow you to claim for pain and suffering on behalf of the victim.
+Wrongful death lawsuits do not allow you to claim pain and suffering on behalf of the victim.
 However, the estate may seek damages for emotional pain and suffering under New Jersey’s Survival Statute.

 New Jersey wrongful death act and survival statute

 The Wrongful Death Act and the Survival Statute are the two main laws that govern wrongful death cases in New Jersey.
 Each of these laws will have an impact on your case.

 Compensation awarded in a wrongful death claim is distributed differently under each law.
 Your NJ wrongful death lawyer will explain in detail how the distributions are made and how they will apply to your specific case.